cpsiff/dlaSim/README.md

 # DLA Simulation
 Simple diffusion limited aggregation simulation written in Python.
-Displays a graphics window to the user with the specified window size, scale, and iterations.
+Displays a live graphics window to the user with the specified window size, scale, and initial spacing.

 ## Example Output
 <p align="center">